James Potts

 James is ranked as a leading junior for Banking and Finance by Legal 500, which describes him as a “brilliant advocate.
 Unflappable on his feet – exudes calmness.
 Very responsive.
 Written work is excellent.
 Clear and succinct.

 James undertakes a wide range of contentious and non-contentious banking and finance work, including disputes in relation to loans, letters of credit, guarantees, mortgages, securities and derivatives, financial mis-selling, prospectus and listing rules, collective investment schemes, and consumer credit.
 He advises on all aspects of FCA and PRA regulation, including cryptoassets, anti-money laundering, sanctions, capital adequacy, resolution/wind-down issues, and client money issues.
-He also has a good understanding of Sharia finance.
+He also has a good understanding of Islamic finance.

 Current and recent work includes: